asvae/laravel-api-tester/README.md

 And edit `config/api-tester.php` as you please.

 ## Features
-* Display all the routes for application.
+* Display routes for your application.
 * Live search and sortable columns.
 * CSRF token is handled for you.
 * Define request body in [JSON editor](https://github.com/josdejong/jsoneditor).